-The LTBB Probation Department is comprised of one probation officer who serves as the adult probation officer, juvenile probation officer, and Specialty Court Coordinator.
+The LTBB Probation Department is comprised of one Probation Officer who serves as the adult probation officer, juvenile probation officer, and Specialty Courts Coordinator.
 They also provide courtesy supervision through the LTBB Probation office.
 The Probation Department works collaboratively with LTBB departments as well as local and state agencies.

 The Probation Department provides individualized support and monitoring to LTBB Court-ordered clients and clients receiving courtesy supervision ordered by other jurisdictions.
 Probation's primary purpose is to provide supervision, ensure compliance of Court orders, and provide case management.
-In 2020, probation supervised 36 cases.
+In 2021, the Probation Department supervised 36 cases.